-- (c) No decision on a question of fact can be the subject of an appeal (cf. t.122). - (d) An appeal against a decision only suspends that decision when it can be judged immediately.
-On the other hand an ultimate appeal does not suspend the decision, except when the juridical authority which has made the decision agrees that it should be suspended. - (e) Every appeal must be accompanied by the deposit of a guaranty of US\$80, or its equivalent in another currency, and every ultimate appeal must be accompanied by the deposit of a guaranty of US\$160, or its equivalent in another currency; these sums may be confiscated in whole or in part to the benefit of the FIE if the appeal is rejected on the grounds that it is 'frivolous'; this decision will be taken by the juridical authority responsible for hearing the appeal.
+- t.95 (a) Whatever juridical authority has taken a decision, this decision may be subject to an appeal to a higher juridical authority, but only to one such appeal. - (b) No decision on a question of fact can be the subject of an appeal (cf. t.122). - (c) An appeal against a decision only suspends that decision when it can be judged immediately. - (d) Every appeal must be accompanied by the deposit of a guaranty of US\$80, or its equivalent in another currency; this sum may be confiscated in whole or in part to the benefit of the FIE if the appeal is rejected on the grounds that it is 'frivolous'; this decision will be taken by the juridical authority responsible for hearing the appeal.
 However, appeals against the decisions of the Referee do not require the deposit of the guarantees mentioned above (cf. t.122).